-For the pending order processing to be successful, an existing customer must be selected.
+For pending order processing to be successful, an existing customer must be selected.

-When the Consolidation Type is Daily Consolidation, this customer is used to create a new sale task, which will combine all daily sales.
+When the Consolidation Type is Daily Consolidation, this customer is used to create a new sales task, which will combine all daily sales.
 A customer can be created just for this purpose.

 When No Consolidation is selected, DEAR uses the customer company name as the customer name, unless the company name was not specified.
 In this case, the customer contact name is used instead.

 Map Amazon’s listings (products) price to DEAR price tiers.
-NOTE: If the user lists the same DEAR product in multiple Amazon marketplace and has chosen to use static pricing, they MUST use a different price tier for each Amazon Marketplace, or price in DEAR can be overwritten by price in Amazon Marketplace currency during catalog download.
-Markup pricing and customer pricing is not affected.
+NOTE: If the user lists the same DEAR product in multiple Amazon marketplaces and has chosen to use static pricing, they MUST use a different price tier for each Amazon Marketplace; otherwise, the price in DEAR may be overwritten by the price in Amazon Marketplace currency during catalog download.
+Markup pricing and customer pricing are not affected.

 Location for Merchant Fulfilled Orders

 Fulfilment by Merchant (FbM) means that products are stored somewhere at the merchant (seller) location.
 You can specify a location just for Amazon eCommerce.
 Selecting a particular warehouse will limit the availability of stock in Amazon to that location.
 Selecting All locations will display the total stock quantity across all of your locations.

 Fulfilment by Amazon (FBA) means that all fulfilment and inventory management processes are fully automated and handled by Amazon.
 You can select a location for Amazon fulfilled orders to track quantities or choose not to process FBA orders.